Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Introduction

+Recent studies have increasingly emphasized that predictive model evaluation should account for downstream decision consequences rather than relying solely on conventional discrimination metrics. \citet{zhuWeightedBrierScore2025} introduced a weighted Brier score that incorporates clinical utility considerations into risk prediction evaluation and established connections among discrimination, calibration. \citet{floresConsequentialistCritiqueBinary2025} argued that commonly used classification metrics may fail to reflect the practical consequences of prediction errors.
+Furthermore, \citet{2025arXiv250614540F} investigated how calibration, label shift, and asymmetric error costs influence the alignment between model evaluation and clinical priorities.
+These studies highlight the importance of utility assessment of predictive models.
+However, they primarily focus on evaluating existing models through decision-related criteria rather than incorporates decision utility into the learning process.
 Therefore, the objective of this study is to develop a risk scoring model that directly optimizes utility.
 In addition, our goal is to ensure that the proposed model retains strong learning capacity and generalization while simultaneously achieving high levels of calibration and discrimination.

 The development of risk scoring systems involves three interrelated challenges: constructing parsimonious models with interpretable integer coefficients, evaluating predictive performance through calibration and discrimination, and ultimately ensuring that model predictions translate into high-quality decisions.
 Next, we review prior work across these three dimensions.
-We begin with the line of research on sparse integer scoring systems, focusing in particular on SLIM \cite{ustunSupersparseLinearInteger2016} and RISKSLIM \cite{ustunLearningOptimizedRisk2019} as the methodological predecessors of the approach proposed here.
-We then discuss DCA as the evaluation framework that motivated our choice of net benefit as a training objective, reviewing both the foundational work of Vickers and Elkin \cite{vickersDecisionCurveAnalysis2006} and subsequent extensions.
+We begin with the line of research on sparse integer scoring systems, focusing in particular on SLIM \citep{ustunSupersparseLinearInteger2016} and RISKSLIM \citep{ustunLearningOptimizedRisk2019} as the methodological predecessors of the approach proposed here.
+We then discuss DCA as the evaluation framework that motivated our choice of net benefit as a training objective, reviewing both the foundational work of \citet{vickersDecisionCurveAnalysis2006} and subsequent extensions.
 Throughout, we highlight the gap that motivates the present work: existing scoring system methods optimize predictive accuracy or likelihood-based criteria rather than decision utility, and existing utility evaluation methods are applied post hoc rather than embedded in model training.